Global Infrastructure

 This new technology requires ever more physical infrastructure such as data storage, transmission, and processing capabilities, which presents a range of investment opportunities to investors.

 For instance, we prefer the mobile tower sector, which is simultaneously benefitting from strong growth trends related to 5G rollout and edge computing, such as to support autonomous vehicles, while at the same time having a foundation of contractual revenue that is a hallmark of disciplined infrastructure investing.
-Similarly, data centers, which were previously seen as real estate plays and relatively unattractive, have evolved into highly specialized infrastructure with demanding requirements.
+Similarly, data centres, which were previously seen as real estate plays and relatively unattractive, have evolved into highly specialized infrastructure with demanding requirements.

 Satellite dish with signal icon